dragonflydb/documentation/docs/command-reference/strings/setnx.md

 In Dragonfly, as well as in Redis and Valkey, the `SETNX` command is used to set a key to a specific value only if the key does not already exist.
 It is primarily useful in scenarios involving distributed locking, or to ensure certain operations occur exactly once by multiple clients.

-The combination of the atomic nature of the command ensures that race conditions are prevented when multiple clients attempt to create the same key at the same time.
+The combination of the **atomic nature of the command ensures that race conditions are prevented when multiple clients attempt to create the same key at the same time**.
+Also note that the `SETNX` command can be replaced by the [`SET`](set.md) command with its `NX` option.

 ## Syntax